libsdl-org/SDL/docs/README-highdpi.md

 | `SDL_GetDisplayContentScale()` | 1.0             | 1.0        | 2.0                  |
 | `SDL_GetWindowDisplayScale()`  | 1.0             | 2.0        | 2.0                  |
 | `SDL_GetWindowPixelDensity()`  | 1.0             | 2.0        | 1.0                  |

+Note the fundamental differences between the approachws taken by MacOS and Win32:
+- Win32 coordinate system always deals in physical device pixels, high DPI support is achieved by providing an advisory hint for the developer to enlarge drawn objects.
+- MacOS coordinate system always deals in physical content sizes, high DPI support is achieved by providing an optional flag for the developer to request finer granularity.

 ## Explanation